StelTheo73/thesis-docs/chapter-2/2-literature-review.md

 ## Educational Mobile Games for Quantum Mechanics

-As shown in the table in the previous section, there are 5 educational games for mobile devices.
+As shown in _Table 2.1_, there are 5 educational games for mobile devices.
 4 of them are puzzles and 1 is a simulation.
 We will focus on the study of puzzle games to see how the researchers approached the topic.

 Unfortunately, _Hello Quantum_, _Meqanic_ and _Q|Cards$\rangle$_ are no longer available in stores, so we were unable to download them to study them. _Meqanic_ was available via online simulators on Apple mobile devices (iPhone and iPad), but we were unable to find a working version; on most simulators the game wouldn't even open, and on others it crashed on the level selection screen.